 - Enjoy your newly enhanced and protected online activities.

 After running numerous top VPN services through rounds of rigorous testing, I ranked them to come up with a top 6 list of the best providers for use with Windows 10.

 The 6 providers listed below perform the best with Windows 10.
 For those of you in a hurry, here’s a TL;DR summary:

-- ExpressVPN: The top provider in this list of 6, ExpressVPN delivers fast download speeds, numerous layers of privacy and security protection, and some of the widest global server coverage around.
+- NordVPN: The top provider in this list of 6, NordVPN delivers fast download speeds, numerous layers of privacy and security protection, and an impressive global server network.

 - CyberGhost: This is another low-priced alternative, offering speedy connections and top-notch connection protection via easy-to-use apps that provide one-click protection.

 - IPVanish: This provider is one of only two VPN providers that I’m aware of that owns and operates its entire server network, which keeps third-party contractors well away from your personal info.

 - PrivateVPN: This provider delivers above-average connection speeds, which are well protected using government-grade encryption.
 Their server numbers could use a bump up (or three).